-During a cold virus it is important to eat nutrient-dense, easy to digest foods like bone broth soups (chicken vegetable soup is great), green smoothies with a small amount of coconut oil (coconut oil is anti-viral), eggs (if tolerated), steamed vegetables.
-Consume probiotic rich drinks such as probiotic apple juice or cultured coconut water (Kevita ).
+During a cold virus it is important to eat nutrient-dense, easy to digest foods like mineral broth soups (vegetable soup is great), green smoothies with a small amount of coconut oil (coconut oil is anti-viral), or steamed vegetables.

 Allow your child to rest as much as possible while sick.
 Rest and sleep allow the body to repair and heal.
 Avoid stress and over stimulation to keep the body out of a stress response.
 When a child is under stress (whether due to a stressful environment or a stressed mind), the body automatically turns on the sympathetic nervous system and kicks into “survival mode” by increasing heart rate, blood pressure and respiration.
 This sympathetic response will decrease immune function and make it harder for a child to heal.
 For faster healing, try to keep your child in a relaxation response by resting or sleeping as much as possible.

 Herbs and supplements to consider for the common cold.

 Quercetin: This supplement may be helpful to support immune function and also may help to support sinus health.
 This is a supplement taken by mouth.
 Please consult a holistic practitioner for dosage.

 Elderberry syrup: Elderberry syrup is best to take when symptoms first come on.
 The elderberry herb is a powerful herb that supports immune function.

 Zinc: Zinc is a powerful immune boosting mineral.
 We use liquid zinc sulfate and I add a few drops to juice for my kids.

 Vitamin D: To support immune function during healing.
 Vitamin D is a good supplement to take year round however in times of acute illness you may increase your child’s Vitamin D intake.